event4u-app/data-helpers/starlight/src/content/docs/performance/serializer-benchmarks.md

 These benchmarks compare the performance of:

 - **Symfony Serializer** - Industry-standard serialization component
-- **SimpleDTO** - Data Helpers' feature-rich immutable DTO implementation
+- **SimpleDTO** - Data Helpers' feature-rich immutable DTO implementation with support for JSON, XML, YAML, CSV, and custom formats
 - **LiteDTO** - Data Helpers' lightweight mutable DTO implementation

 All benchmarks use identical data structures and measure: